alotoftype/docs/docs/core-features-section/voiden-blocks/voiden-blocks-intro.md

   sidebar_position: 1
 ---

-# 🧩 Meet Voiden Blocks
+# Meet Voiden Blocks

-Everything inside Voiden is a **Block** — the smallest, most flexible piece of your API universe.
+This is an important principle of Voiden.
+Everything inside Voiden is a **Block** : the smallest, most flexible piece of your API world.
-Your endpoint?
-A block.
-Headers?
-Blocks.
-Query params, form inputs, JSON bodies, XML payloads, even binary file attachments — all individual blocks that you can add, remove, or reorder as you build your request.
+Your endpoint is a block.
+Headers are blocks.
+Query params, form inputs, JSON bodies, XML payloads, even binary file attachments — all are separate individual blocks that you can add, remove, or reorder as you build your request.

 ![All Rest API Blocks](/img/voiden-blocks/all-rest-blocks.png)